-We relaunched in 2010 at two U.S. airports as the only private company authorized by the DHS to automate the process for confirming traveler identity and validating travel documents for enrolled CLEAR Members, and we continue to provide airport services to our Members through the RT Program.
+We relaunched in 2010 at two U.S. airports as the only private company authorized by the DHS to automate the process for confirming traveler identity and validating travel documents for enrolled CLEAR Plus Members, and we continue to provide airport services to our Members through the RT Program.
 As we have grown, our interactions with the federal government have expanded as well.
 For example, in January 2020, we were selected by the TSA as an awardee in the TSA Biometric PreCheck® Expansion Services and Vetting Program to handle subscription renewal processing and new enrollments for the TSA PreCheck® program and have entered into an up to 10-year agreement to provide such services to the traveling public.
-In February 2024, we launched TSA PreCheck® Enrollment Provided by CLEAR to the public at Newark Liberty International Airport, and are currently providing online renewal services, and expect to scale our offering to additional locations in our network of airports on a rolling basis, subject to TSA approval.
+In February 2024 we launched TSA PreCheck® Enrollment Provided by CLEAR to the public, and are currently providing in-person enrollment at airport and retail locations, as well as online renewal services.
 These operations remain subject to ongoing approval by the TSA, and there can be no assurances that we will continue to be able to meet all of TSA's requirements.
-Additionally, we have entered into numerous Cooperative Research and Development Agreements with the DHS, and the DHS has certified the biometric enrollment and verification system we use in certain locations as Qualified Anti-Terrorism Technology under the SAFETY Act.
+Additionally, we have entered into numerous Cooperative Research and Development Agreements with the DHS has certified the biometric enrollment and verification system we use in certain locations as Qualified Anti-Terrorism Technology under the SAFETY Act.

 We operate through the RT Program according to guidelines set forth by the federal government, which have historically been implemented through our airport and/or airline partners.
 As we have grown, our regulatory frameworks have evolved as well.
-For example we are subject to various audits, reviews and evaluations overseen by the TSA, a subagency of the DHS, which include: annual operational audits at each airport where we operate our RT Program requiring us to demonstrate compliance with airport checkpoint security protocols; audits of certain of our information systems against a stringent FISMA High Rating designation for information security and an additional "Registered Traveler Security Overlay" framework; ongoing periodic reviews of our operational procedures and technology, such as the biometric matching technology and credential authentication systems that help power our system; ongoing special emphasis inspections of our compliance with operational and procedural obligations for RT Program providers; an evaluation by the Science and Technology Directorate of the DHS of our biometric enrollment and verification system for renewal of our SAFETY Act certification as a Qualified Anti-Terrorism Technology; and ongoing reporting requirements related to enrollments and verifications.
-In the past year, TSA has provided us with additional technical and regulatory requirements, including technical integration specifications between TSA systems and CLEAR systems to enable transmittal of digital identity information to facilitate processing of each RT participant by TSA CAT; varying rates in the percentage of RT participants whose identities are randomly reverified at airport checkpoints, potentially up to all RT participants; enhanced enrollment standards for existing and new RT participants in line with new industry standards; and formalized audit requirements.
+For example we are subject to various audits, reviews and evaluations overseen by the TSA, a sub-agency of the DHS, which include: annual operational audits at each airport where we operate our RT Program requiring us to demonstrate compliance with airport checkpoint security protocols; audits of certain of our information systems against a stringent FISMA High Rating designation for information security and an additional "Registered Traveler Security

+Overlay" framework; ongoing periodic reviews of our operational procedures and technology, such as the biometric matching technology and credential authentication systems that help power our system; ongoing special emphasis inspections of our compliance with operational and procedural obligations for RT Program providers; an evaluation by the Science and Technology Directorate of the DHS of our biometric enrollment and verification system for renewal of our SAFETY Act certification as a Qualified Anti-Terrorism Technology; and ongoing reporting requirements related to enrollments and verifications.
+In addition, TSA has provided us with technical and regulatory requirements, including technical integration specifications between TSA systems and CLEAR systems to enable transmittal of digital identity information to facilitate processing of each RT participant by TSA CAT; varying rates in the percentage of RT participants whose identities are randomly reverified at airport checkpoints, potentially up to all RT participants; enhanced enrollment standards for existing and new RT participants in line with new industry standards; and formalized audit requirements.
 We have no control over requirements proposed or implemented by federal agencies on us or our airport and airline partners regarding our business.
 New or changing requirements implemented by federal agencies, such as those set forth above, could have an adverse impact on our business and results of operations.